 Chimichurri is a piquant herbed sauce that is often served in Argentina and other Latin American countries as an accompaniment to grilled meats.
-In this recipe, the tenderloin is marinated in half of the sauce prior to grilling.
+In this recipe, the tenderloin is marinated in half of the sauce prior to grilling on a Cast Iron Grid.
 The other half of the sauce is reserved to use as a dipping sauce.
 Chimichurri is also terrific served with chicken, lamb and fish.

 Set the EGG for direct cooking with the Cast Iron Grid at 450ºF.

 Trim the beef and cut into 1½ inch cubes.
 Place in a shallow pan and set aside.

 Add the olive oil, vinegar, lime juice, jalapeños, garlic, parsley, oregano, and red chile flakes to the bowl of a food processor fitted with the steel blade.
 Blend for 30 seconds, season with salt and pepper, then process for another 10 seconds.
 Pour half of the sauce over the beef, reserving the remainder.
 Toss the meat in the marinade until completely coated and refrigerate for 4 to 8 hours.

 If using bamboo skewers, place the skewers in a pan and cover with water.
 Soak for 1 hour.